Recommended reading

 This chapter builds on the previous chapter with background on asynchronous programming in JavaScript.

-The following code is an example of using the Promise-based function addAsync()
+The following code shows how the Promise-based function addAsync()

 assert.equal(result, 7);